-5. License and Asset Purchase Agreements
+4. License and Asset Purchase Agreements

-In prior periods, we entered into out-licensing and asset purchase agreements with Anivive Lifesciences, Inc. ("Anivive"), Biogen MA Inc. ("Biogen"), Antengene Therapeutics Limited ("Antengene"), and FORUS Therapeutics Inc. ("FORUS"), all of which are accounted for within the scope of Accounting Standards Codification 606, Revenue from Contracts with Customers ("ASC 606").
-For further details on the terms and accounting treatment considerations for these contracts, please refer to Note 11, "License and Asset Purchase Agreements," to our consolidated financial statements contained in Item 8 of our Annual Report.
+In prior periods, we entered into out-licensing and asset purchase agreements with Berlin-Chemie AG, an affiliate of the Menarini Group ("Menarini"), Anivive Lifesciences, Inc. ("Anivive"), Biogen MA Inc. ("Biogen"), Antengene Therapeutics Limited ("Antengene"), and FORUS Therapeutics Inc. ("FORUS"), all of which are accounted for within the scope of Accounting Standards Codification 606, Revenue from Contracts with Customers ("ASC 606").
+For further details on the terms and accounting treatment considerations for these contracts, please refer to Note 10, "License and Asset Purchase Agreements," to our consolidated financial statements contained in Item 8 of our Annual Report.